diffusiondata/diffusion-kafka-connect/README.md

 Connecting a Diffusion server enables real-time streaming of data stored in Kafka to edge clients like web browsers, mobile apps, and IoT devices, reliably and at scale.

 The connector is [verified](https://www.confluent.io/hub/push/diffusion-connector) by the Confluent Verified Integrations Program.
-It is compatible with both on prem Diffusion and Diffusion Cloud, versions 6.9 and above.
+It is compatible with both on-prem Diffusion and Diffusion Cloud, versions 6.9 and above.

 ## Building

 ### Prerequisites
-- Maven (min 3.8)
+- Maven (minimum 3.8)
-- Java (min java 11)
+- Java (minimum java 11)
 1. Clone the repository:

     `git clone https://github.com/pushtechnology/diffusion-kafka-connect`